 But, wow.
 If you’re ever at all nearby—or even if you’re not—this park is worth the journey and several days of your life.

-The scenery is spectacular, the hikes are gorgeous (albeit strenuous, at 8,000-13,000 feet), the rangers are enthusiastic and love their park, and the campgrounds are beautiful (but primitive).
+The scenery is spectacular, the hikes are gorgeous, the rangers are enthusiastic and love their park, and the campgrounds are beautiful (but primitive).

-This park is seriously remote—there’s no cell phone coverage in the entire valley; the closest town, Ely (population 4,000), is 60 miles away; and the park has some of the darkest night skies of anyplace in the country.
-I actually woke in the middle of the night the second night we were there, thinking—“We are so far from civilization”—and I scared myself.
-But that just made me realize that I need to spend more time away from civilization.
+This park is seriously remote.
+There’s no cell phone coverage in the entire valley.
+The closest town of any size, Ely (population 4,000), is 60 miles away.
+And the park has some of the darkest night skies of anyplace in the country.

 A word of advice: If you venture to this semi-remote part of the country, stock up on groceries.
 There’s nothing much available in these parts if you are partial to healthful food.
 I asked for goat cheese and any kind of lettuce that wasn’t iceberg, and the store clerk looked at me blankly.
+(Thinking back, the clerk must have thought I was insane asking for such fancy food.)
 However, I wasn’t the only disappointed customer.
 I overheard a woman say to her young daughter, “What kind of a grocery store doesn’t carry lard?
 I guess we’re not in the South anymore, Lucy.”

-We travel well stocked with at least two weeks worth of organic meats, fish, and dairy products, but obviously need to replenish our supply of fresh vegetables and fruits every few days.
-I managed to find broccoli and a head of purple cabbage at the grocery store, so our three nights in Great Basin we had chicken tacos with purple cabbage slaw; grilled salmon, wild rice pilaf, and broccoli; and grilled steak, chipotle roasted sweet potatoes, and broccoli.
+We travel well-stocked with at least two weeks worth of organic meats, fish, and dairy products, but need to replenish our supply of fresh vegetables and fruits often.
+I managed to find broccoli and a head of purple cabbage at the grocery store.
+Our three nights in Great Basin we had chicken tacos with purple cabbage slaw; grilled salmon, wild rice pilaf, and broccoli; and grilled steak, chipotle roasted sweet potatoes, and broccoli.
 So far, so good!